Kerry-Lavrov meeting depends on Moscow's stance - U.S.

 Obama also phoned Spain's Prime Minister Mariano Rajoy and Kazakh President Nursultan Nazarbayev, the White House said.

-(Additional Reporting by Alexei Anishchuk and Roberta Rampton; Editing by Susan Heavey Tom Perry, Peter Cooney and Ken Wills)
+(Additional Reporting by Alexei Anishchuk and Roberta Rampton; Editing by Susan Heavey and Tom Perry)